Accessibility Tools

 We do not prepare petitions to file for a modification of a local Criminal Court order of protection, you must contact the District Attorney’s office to obtain information about this.
 They can be reached at 845-808-1050.

-The Support Collection Unit can also assist the public with preparing these petitions if you are using the support collection unit to collect the child support.
+The Support Collection Unit can also assist the public with preparing support related petitions if you are using the support collection unit to collect the child support.
 They can be reached at 845-808-1500.

 Should you wish to fill out these forms yourself please use the following links to download and print your forms, then bring these completed petitions to the Family Court Clerk’s office.